kura-labs-org/DEPLOY07_ECS/README.md

 1) Dockerhub will have a credentials in the Jenkinsfile.
 Have Dockerhub create a personal token for use with the account repository.
 2) This can be placed in the git repo, but a better option is to create an [environment variable](https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/) in the EC2 that the Jenkinsfile can reference.
 This is safer and a better alternative to exposing the key directly.
+3) This is also an alternative [credential option](https://appfleet.com/blog/building-docker-images-to-docker-hub-using-jenkins-pipelines/).

 <h2>ECS</h2>